OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Introduction

+The No Free Lunch Theorem (NFLT) \cite{Wolpert1997NFL} indicates the significance of prior knowledge to a global optimizer, as the performance difference between optimizers depends on how their \emph{a priori} assumptions match with the inherent regularities of problem.
+Although there are some specialized \emph{narrow-spectrum}\footnote{Inspired by the term broad-spectrum antibiotics, spectrum implies the range of applicable problems of an optimizer.
+The broad-spectrum ones expect to achieve acceptable performance at a wide range via strong configurability.
+However, a narrow-spectrum one aspires to the best performance at specific families of problems.} optimizers designed for specific problems by utilizing prior knowledge, e.g., Iterative Closest Point algorithm \cite{Chetverikov2002ICP} focuses on point-set matching related problems, the difficulty for obtaining sufficient problem-related information in real world leads to prosperity of \emph{broad-spectrum} optimizers.

+To deal with the challenge of information deficiency, the broad-spectrum optimizers maximize performance with little \emph{a priori} knowledge on target black-box optimization problems.
+They expect to achieve acceptable performance at various problems via strong configurability, i.e., balancing exploration-exploitation (E-E) trade-off using configurable parameters or modules.

+There are two branches of broad-spectrum optimizers: \emph{model-building} and \emph{model-free} algorithm, e.g., {Genetic Algorithms (GA)} \cite{Holland1975GA} and {Particle Swarm Optimization (PSO)} \cite{Eberhart1995PSO}, directly manipulate solutions in an implicit way.
+Despite wide application, they are weak in capturing complex problem structures \cite{katoch2021review, liu2017multi}.
+The model-building ones search with explicit models, such as modeling landscape (i.e., $f$) or gradient (i.e., $\nabla f$).
+Among them, modeling $p(\boldsymbol{x})$ directly is one of primary branches, e.g., Estimation of Distribution Algorithms (EDAs) \cite{Hauschild2011EDAsurvey}, which have achieved considerable advances \cite{EDA_advance, NIPS1996_4c22bd44, chen2017personalized}.
+They have potentials to capture complex structures and learn accurate distribution of promising solutions without much attention on landscape details \cite{cheng2018model, antoniou2021differential}.

-\IEEEpubidadjcol The diversity of real-world problems with massive unknown types and properties also makes choosing \emph{a priori} assumption for broad-spectrum methods difficult.
-For instance, CMA-ES fails to reshape its distribution type when solving a problem whose landscape is distinct from a Gaussian surface or mixture of Gaussians \cite{Liu2020Bending}.
-As another case, the particle swarm optimization is inefficient for ill-conditioned problems because the best position-guided strategy could not focus on the basin of attraction.
-Thus, without violating the NFLT, it is highly desired to design a ``shapeshifter" broad-spectrum optimizer for optimization, which learns to adapt to diversified landscapes and outputs thoughtful candidate solutions at each step.
+However, the diversity of real-world problems with massive unknown properties makes choosing proper \emph{a priori} assumption for EDAs difficult.
+For instance, as a widely used EDA method, Evolutionary Strategy with Covariance Matrix Adaptation (CMA-ES) fails to reshape its distribution type for problem whose landscape is distinct from a Gaussian surface or mixture of Gaussians \cite{Liu2020Bending}.

-One effective way to construct such broad-spectrum optimizer is by neural network, as we can take advantage of its universal approximation ability during optimization to learn the landscape of problem or to estimate the distribution of optima.
-Ideally, if there is sufficient data covering the whole landscape, a well designed neural network is able to accurately learn the landscape, and can be used as a surrogate to save search budget or as a converter to map landscape to a less complex one.
-Unfortunately, the realities of data collection fall far short of that ideal because function querying for landscape learning would consume search budget.
-Although we could use the historical solutions to train a neural network for saving budget, these undersampled and biased data may disable it to accurately learn a complex landscape and eventually mislead searching.